 For many, the principal destination is the European Museum Schengen.

 Through interactive shows and archival footage, traffic can witness the signing of the Schengen Agreement and its effect and legacy across Europe and the world.
-In a glass case in opposition to the returned wall, there are 30 customs officials’ carrier caps from throughout Europe, reminding visitors of the formalities that go-border travel as soon as entailed.
+In a glass case in opposition to the returned wall, there are 30 customs officials’ carrier caps from throughout Europe, reminding visitors of the formalities that border travel as soon as entailed.

 Trekking without borderlines